 Independent, non-UW researchers will be charged a Facility Fee and, if assigned a research space, a Lab Rental Fee.

-Non-UW researchers collaborating with a resident scientist who has permanent space will be charged only a Facility Fee, unless they require a separate lab space.
+Non-UW researchers collaborating with a resident scientist and working in that scientist’s assigned permanent space will be charged a Facility Fee; if they require separate, additional research space, they will also be charged a Lab Rental Fee.

 Fees for UW researchers